Konami Windy II

-I'm spiral wrapping the cables into looms which will make the machine more consumer than industrial, also it make makes the job look much neater and easier to route the cables.
+I'm spiral wrapping the cables into looms which will make the machine more consumer than industrial, it also makes the job look much neater and easier to route the cables.

 Bolt the PSU in and route the power cables through the clamps to the back of the machine.

 Route the Speaker cables to both speakers, note which is left and right.
-(Grey/White - Left, Red/Black - Right) and route the front JVS and Power looms.
+(Grey/White - Left, Red/Black - Right), route the front JVS and Power looms.

 Don't forget to leave enough slack in the cables so the PSU can be removed through the door once the Joystick Pod has been installed.

 #4 - Monitor Board Holder and Cash Box

 Temporally place the Cash Box in the machine, this is needed to hold up the Monitor Board Holder while that's being installed.

 Bolt using just the rear top two screws and rest it on the Coin Box (don't bolt in the Cash Box in just yet or the Joystick Pod cannot be fitted).

 Route all the cables to the correct connections.